-- (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) During the year, the fixed assets of the Company have been physically verified by the management and as informed, no material discrepancies were noticed on such verification.
-In our opinion, the frequency of verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of immovable properties recorded as fixed assets in the books of account of the Company are held in the name of the Company. - (ii) The inventory has been physically verified by the management during the year.
+- (i) - (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) During the year, the fixed assets of the Company have been physically verified by the management and no material discrepancies were noticed on such verification.
+In our opinion, the frequency of verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of immovable properties recorded as fixed assets in the books of account of the Company are held in the name of the Company. - (ii) The inventory have been physically verified by the management during the year.
 In our opinion, the frequency of verification is reasonable.
-As informed, no material discrepancies were noticed on physical verification carried out in raw-materials and stores and spares.
-However, the excess noticed in finished goods have been properly dealt with in the books of account. - (iii) As informed, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act.
-Accordingly, paragraph 3 (iii)(a), 3 (iii)(b) and 3 (iii)(c) of the Order are not applicable to the Company. - (iv) Based on information and explanation given to us in respect of loans, investments, guarantees and securities, the Company has complied with the provisions of section 185 and 186 of the Act. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the provisions of sections 73 to 76 of the Act and the rules framed there under. - (vi) We have broadly reviewed the books of account maintained by the Company in respect of products where the maintenance of cost records has been specified by the Central Government under sub-section (1) of section 148 of the Act and the rules framed there under and we are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
+No material discrepancies were noticed on physical verification carried out during the year. - (iii) As informed, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act.
+Accordingly, paragraph 3 (iii)(a), 3 (iii)(b) and 3 (iii)(c) of the Order is not applicable to the Company. - (iv) Based on information and explanation given to us, the Company has complied with the provisions of sections 185 and 186 of the Act in respect of grant of loans, making investments and providing guarantees and securities. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the provisions of sections 73 to 76 of the Act and the rules framed there under.
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) We have broadly reviewed the books of account maintained by the Company in respect of products where the maintenance of cost records has been specified by the Central Government under sub-section (1) of section 148 of the Act and rules thereunder.
+We have broadly reviewed such records and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete.

-(a) The Company is regular in depositing with appropriate authorities, undisputed statutory dues including provident fund, employees' state insurance, income tax, goods and service tax, customs duty, cess and any other material statutory dues applicable to it.
+(a) The Company is regular in depositing with appropriate authorities, undisputed statutory dues including provident fund, employees' state insurance, income tax, goods and services tax (GST), customs duty, cess and any other material statutory dues applicable to it, except that there have been slight delay in few cases / the delays in deposit have not been serious.